ciwchris/books/list.md

 - Emotions, Learning, and the Brain: Exploring the Educational Implications of Affective Neuroscience, Mary Helen Immordino-Yang
 - The Anxiety Opportunity: How Worry Is the Doorway to Your Best Self, Curtis Chang
 - On Second Thought How Ambivalence Shapes Your Life, William R. Miller
+- Life Time: Your Body Clock and Its Essential Roles in Good Health and Sleep, Russell Foster (https://www.noemamag.com/the-rediscovery-of-circadian-rhythms/)